recursionpharma/perp/README.md

-# Python Environment Resolver Benchmark
+# Python Environment Resolver Profiler

-A Repository for housing a Python environment resolver benchmark.
+A Repository for housing scripts to generate your own Python environment resolver benchmark.

+# Example

+TODO